-- 0x1 means enclaves with same signing key can access the monotonic counter - 0x2 means enclave with same measurement can access the monotonic counter - 0x3 means enclave with same measurement as well as signing key can access the monotonic counter. - Owner policy values of 0x0 or any bits set beyond bits 0 and 1 will cause SGX ERROR INVALID PARAMETER owner_attribute_mask [in]
+- 0x1 means enclaves with same signing key can access the monotonic counter - 0x2 means enclave with same measurement can access the monotonic counter - 0x3 means enclave with same measurement as well as signing key can access the monotonic counter. - Owner policy values of 0x0 or any bits set beyond bits 0 and 1 will cause SGX_ERROR_INVALID_PARAMETER owner attribute mask [in]

-Mask of owner attribute, in the format of sgx attributes t.
+Mask of owner attribute, in the format of sqx attributes t.